 - Rocky Point Club – meetings are held on Monday nights from 7:00 until 9:15 pm at Port Moody City Hall at 100 Newport Drive.

-- Spontaneous Speakers – meets on the first and third Thursday of the month at Semiahmoo House at 15306 24th Avenue in South Surrey from 7 to 9 pm.
+- Spontaneous Speakers – meets every second Thursday of the month at Semiahmoo House at 15306 24th Avenue in South Surrey from 7 to 9 pm.

 - Professional Edge Toastmasters – an advanced club that meets on the second Wednesday of the month at 7 o’clock in the morning at the Peninsula Resort at 2088 152nd Street in South Surrey.